cybermaggedon/gnucash-uk-vat/README.md

 through a full acceptance test which involves testing against the sandbox (which is what I have done).

+You'll then need to change the config again using your production credentials and `profile` set to `prod`.

 ## Installing

 To install directly from a git repository: